 Harvard National Model United Nations

 What is MUN exactly?

 “Our training week in New York and participation in HNMUN is the culmination of months of training in International Relations, Rhetorics, Lobbying and Rules of Procedure.
 After starting off as strangers, through these trainings we became close friends by the time we boarded our planes across the Atlantic.
 Locations such as Manhattan and Harvard University are the sort of places where many of us hope to make a living one day.
 Working in these environments gives the experience an inspiring and aspirational touch." – Patrick Dering

-Participants at HNMUN are highly dedicated students who attend prestigious universities such as Yale, Chicago, Oxford, University of Pennsylvania or West Point Military Academy and many international universities – United Netherlands will make sure you will be ready to compete with them!
+Participants at HNMUN are highly dedicated students who attend prestigious universities such as Yale, Chicago, Oxford, University of Pennsylvania or West Point Military Academy as well as many international universities.
+United Netherlands will make sure you will be ready to compete with them!